Rubick-dev/TicTacToe/README.md

 1.0 - Polished first release.
 No bugs detected.
 Plans to add different game mode difficulties in the future.

 Rubick-dev - Please feel free to give any feedback at rubickdev.gmail.com
+#Note: Some of the JS code was taken from FCC, youtube solution video mentioned in the top of the JS file.